 Today seems like a perfect day to celebrate all the children who have been lost, stolen or killed for the sake of power, money or unearned prestige, especially the children of Palestine and Syria.
 Imprisoned behind walls on the West Bank or chased from their homes to Europe and beyond, they are as lost as Jesus must have been in Egypt.
 These children remind us that too often we act as if life is ours for as long as we like and we can spend it any way that pleases us, but the Christian gospel demands something else.

 All life is a gift from God and must be spent as a gift for others.
 When we fail to remember this most fundamental faith demand, we too often wallow in our own failures and losses.
 That our well- intentioned deeds do not always result in success is not the point.
 That we freely offer others the gift of ourselves is.
 That is why Christ came among us.
 He was and is a sign that God cannot and will not abandon us, even when we turn away from God and fail to live the Gospel.
 We have only to lift our heads to find God waiting to lead us again along a path of other centered love.

-Today, remember the innocents: children, the disabled, the mentally ill.
+Today, remember the innocents: the children of Palestine and refugees.

 How does faith help you face unspeakable evil?